EgoEnv: Human-centric environment representations from egocentric video: Approach

-Once trained, given a video in a new environment and a target time-point of interest, our model constructs an environment memory, predicting the local state based on information aggregated through the entire test video.
-Note that the memory is query-specific and is computed separately for each query of interest.
-Importantly, the features $h_q$ contain valuable information about the immediate surroundings of the agent and can be used as an \emph{environment feature} to complement traditional video features.
-For example, a video feature may encode a TV screen in a person's view, but the environment feature would augment it to capture the couch they are sitting on or the lamp next to them, as it was trained to predict this local state information.
+Once trained, given a video in a new environment and a time-point of interest, our model constructs an environment memory, predicting the local state based on information aggregated throughout the test video.
+Importantly, $h_q$ --- the \Acronym~feature --- contains valuable information about the camera-wearer's surroundings, offering environment features to complement traditional video features (e.g., for a person watching TV, also encode the couch they are sitting on, the lamp nearby).